yudhanjaya/Mokuton/README.md

 ## Acknowledgements
-Mokuton is built using Editor.js, Font Awesome for Icons and Google Fonts for the fonts used.
+Mokuton is built using Editor.js, Font Awesome for icons and Google Fonts for the fonts used.
+If you want to put together your own writing interface, I highly recommend Editor.js.

 ## License
 Mokuton Editor is open-source software licensed under the MIT license.
 Please enjoy it.
 I am not responsible for what you do with it, but I hope it's useful.